C Concierge Documentation

 Each channel carries an ordered ReplyConfig.
 Rules pair a matcher (case‑insensitive keyword substring or BGE‑embedding cosine similarity over a user‑written intent description) with a response (canned text or an AI prompt).
 First match wins; the mandatory default rule fires if nothing else does.

-5. Action dispatches · canned text or LLM call
+7. Action dispatches · canned text or multi‑turn LLM call

 Canned responses send verbatim, no credit charge.
-Prompt responses concatenate the tenant’s persona prompt with the rule’s prompt and run the main reply model; one credit is deducted before the call (optimistic) and restored if generation or send fails.
+Prompt responses run the reply model with the envelope above as the system message and the session’s recent message history (capped by max_history_messages, default 20) as the prior turns.
+One credit is deducted before the call (optimistic) and restored if generation or send fails.
 AI replies are blocked unless the persona’s asynchronous safety check has approved the current prompt.

 i